hanabi/hanabi.github.io/Reference.md

 * When a player does NOT play the card with *Priority*, it is strange, and they must be trying to send a special message.
 * Based on what card they did play, if you have any cards in your hand that match the next "connecting" card, it is a message that you can play it right now, similar to a *Prompt*.
 (The difference is that instead of initiating the *Prompt* with a clue, they initiated it with the order that they played cards.)
 * Alternatively, if you do not have any clued cards in your hand that matches the card that they played, then you you should play your *Finesse Position* card as a *Priority Finesse*.
-* Note that *Priority Prompts* and *Priority Finesses* are only a thing when the player has FULL KNOWLEDGE of the two cards that they are prioritizing.
-For example, players might be trying to potentially play into someone else's hand, with only a chance that they have a matching card.
 * For example, this IS a *Priority Finesse*:
   * Alice has a known playable red 1 and a known playable blue 2 in her hand.
   * Alice plays blue 2.